 Where you choose to pay your premium by instalments, we may use a scheme operated by your insurer, or we may use a Finance Provider selected from a limited panel, and we may receive a commission for introducing you to them.

 The firm will advise the customer of any commission payable by the lender in relation to a credit agreement where knowledge of the existence or amount of commission could affect the impartiality of the firm in recommending a particular product or have a material impact on the customers transactional decision.

 To the extent that it is not possible for an amount to be given the firm will provide the basis for its calculation.

 Where a policy is cancelled before renewal, insurers charge to cover their costs, with the balance refunded to you, subject to no claim having been made.
 Full details will be available in your policy.
 In the event of an adjustment giving rise to a return of premium the amount may be refunded or held to credit.

-- In person by visiting our office (see our Contact page for address)
+- In person by visiting our office (see above for address)